Generating Hyperbolic Isometry Groups by Elementary Matrices: Introduction:

 \section{Introduction:}

-Recently, Matthew Litman and the present author suggested something we termed the Unreasonable Slightness Conjecture\cite{Litman_Sheydvasser_2021}.
+Recently, Matthew Litman and the present author suggested something we termed the Unreasonable Slightness Conjecture\cite{Litman_Sheydvasser_2021}, so named following an earlier paper of Nica\cite{Nica_2011}.
 A slightly weaker form of it---specifically, one that omits mention of corresponding Apollonian-type packings---reads as follows.